electron/electron/docs/api/dialog.md

   * `certificate` [Certificate](structures/certificate.md) - The certificate to trust/import.
   * `message` String - The message to display to the user.
 * `callback` Function
-  * `result` Boolean - Whether the user chose to cancel or continue.

 Displays a modal dialog that shows a message and certificate information, and gives the user the option of trusting/importing the certificate.